danoy30/app-template-custom-shipping-rates/README.md

 + `WIX_APP_ID`: Your app's Wix App ID.
 + `WIX_APP_SECRET`: Your app's secret key.
 + `WIX_APP_JWT_KEY`: Your app's public key.
++ `URL`: this variable can be added and is optional if deploying locally.
+It is already used by Netlify and you can also use it locally if deploying with a custom domain like a Ngrok domain

 Save these environment variables as follows:

 1. Click **copy** to copy the code snippet to the clipboard.

-1. Create a file in your production root folder called `.env`, paste the code snippet into the file and save it.
+2. Create a file in your production root folder called `.env`, paste the code snippet into the file and save it.

     **Note:** Always keep your `.env` secure and never commit it to version control.
 This file contains sensitive keys that should not be exposed publicly.

-1. Redeploy the app.
+3. Redeploy the app.

 When deployment is finished, your app is ready to install.